doc-ai/tensorio/examples/README.md

 ### iOS

 Example iOS code showing how to use each of the models built by the notebooks.
 Example code is contained in tests and not in the application itself.

+### Android

+Example Android code showing how to use each of the models built by the notebooks.
+Example code is contained in tests and not in the application itself.